milaninayak123/pl300-powerbi-notes/notes/01-understanding-power-bi-and-data-analysis.md

 # Part 1 — Understanding Power BI & Data Analysis

+*What data analysis actually is, the four types of analytics, and the five things a Data Analyst does — all through GreenCart's West-region sales drop.*

 ## Meet GreenCart

 Throughout this guide, we'll follow one company: **GreenCart**, a fictional online grocery delivery business operating in a handful of Indian cities.
 GreenCart sells fruits, vegetables, dairy, snacks, and household essentials through an app, delivered by a fleet of riders from local warehouses.